-The fluid reservoir for the windshield washers and the rear window washer (if equipped) is shared.
 The fluid reservoir is located in the engine compartment.
 Be sure to check the fluid level at regular intervals.
 Fill the reservoir with windshield washer solvent only (not radiator antifreeze).
 When refilling the washer fluid reservoir, take some washer fluid and apply it to a cloth or towel and wipe clean the wiper blades; this will help blade performance.